Powering the Future of Civil Society

 NOELINE BLACKWELL, Dublin Rape Crisis Centre

 Noeline is a human rights lawyer and Chief Executive of the Dublin Rape Crisis Centre.
+The Centre’s mission is to prevent the harm and heal the trauma of sexual violence.
 She has previously worked as the Director of FLAC, the Free Legal Advice Centres and as a solicitor in private practice.
-She is a member of the Commission on the Future of Policing.
-She has been a member of a number of NGO boards and of a statutory board.
-She currently sits on the boards of the Immigrant Council of Ireland and Front Line Defenders.
+She has served as a member of the Commission on the Future of Policing and the Citizens Information Board, as well as on a number of NGO boards.

 IVAN COOPER, The Wheel